Lachin: First Nagorno-Karabakh War

-From 1992, Lachin was administrated by the Republic of Artsakh as part of its Kashatagh Province.
+Lachin was then transferred to be administrated by the Republic of Artsakh as part of its Kashatagh Province.
 Artsakh repopulated the city by attracting ethnic Armenians from Armenia and Lebanon.
-According to journalist Onnik Krikorian, although the official statistics claimed that the number of Armenian residents in Lachin was 2200, the actual figure was around fifty per cent less.
+According to journalist Onnik Krikorian, although the official statistics claimed that the number of Armenian residents in Lachin was 2200, the actual figure was around 50% less.
 While some settlers were refugees from Azerbaijan and Karabakh, as well as from the diaspora, Krikorian wrote that most were poor families from Armenia, attracted by the promise of land, livestock and social benefits that averaged 4,000 Armenian drams (about ten US dollars) per child.
 Krikorian also wrote that the Armenian population was leaving the region due to decreased government funding and the uncertainty of region's status.

 The OSCE Minsk Group co-chairs had noted that "Lachin has been treated as a separate case in previous negotiations."
 The Lachin corridor and the Kalbajar district had been at the centre of Armenian demands during the Nagorno-Karabakh peace talks with Azerbaijan.

-On 16 June 2015 European Court of Human Rights passed a judgement in the case of "Chiragov and Others v.
-Armenia", which concerned the complaints by six Azerbaijani ethnically-Kurdish refugees that they were unable to return to their homes and property in the district of Lachin, in Azerbaijan, from where they had been forced to flee in 1992 during the Armenian-Azerbaijani conflict over Nagorno-Karabakh.
+On June 16, 2015, the European Court of Human Rights passed a judgement in the case of Chiragov and Others v.
+Armenia, which concerned the complaints by six Azerbaijani ethnically-Kurdish refugees that they were unable to return to their homes and property in the district of Lachin, in Azerbaijan, from where they had been forced to flee in 1992 during the Armenian-Azerbaijani conflict over Nagorno-Karabakh.
 The Court confirmed that Armenia exercised effective control over Nagorno-Karabakh and the surrounding territories and thus had de facto jurisdiction over the district of Lachin.
 The Court also found that the denial by the Armenian government of access to the applicants’ homes constituted an unjustified interference with their right to respect for their private and family lives as well as their homes.